Learning How to Infer Partial MDPs for In-Context Adaptation and Exploration: Introduction

 This hypothesis testing concept is neatly encapsulated by a computational framework called \textit{posterior sampling} \cite{strensBayesianFrameworkReinforcement2000,osbandMoreEfficientReinforcement2013}, which extends \textit{Thompson sampling} \cite{thompsonLikelihoodThatOne1933} from multi-armed bandits to RL.
 Posterior sampling, however, requires Bayesian inference and dynamic programming, which are intractable for all but toy problems and may need unknown information (e.g., a prior distribution).
 Even when these challenges are addressed by neural network approximations of posterior sampling \citep[e.g.,][]{osbandDeepExplorationRandomized2019,osbandDeepExplorationBootstrapped2016,azizzadenesheliEfficientExplorationBayesian2019,liptonBBQNetworksEfficientExploration2018,fortunatoNoisyNetworksExploration2018}, these methods are typically designed for training and evaluation on the same task, rather than for generalization across tasks.

-Our method for approximating posterior sampling tackles all the difficulties above: We approximate inference rather than relying on Bayesian inference, and we do so for a hypothesis space of \textit{partial} models---represented as small Markov decision processes (MDPs)---that are cheap for dynamic programming.
+Our method for approximating posterior sampling tackles all the difficulties above: We approximate inference rather than relying on Bayesian inference, and we do so for a hypothesis space of \textit{partial} models---small Markov decision processes (MDPs) represented as graphs---that are cheap for dynamic programming.
 Furthermore, we treat the approximate inference process as generalizable knowledge that is learned from training tasks (using a neural network) and later applied to held out testing tasks.

 To illustrate a partial model, imagine an empty wine glass on a table.
 And consider a small MDP model whose dynamics only capture that pushing the glass has a high probability of breaking the glass.
 This model is incomplete in the sense that it excludes other relevant information for predicting whether the glass breaks, such as the glass's position on the table.
 However, since wine glasses generally have a round shape, we might expect they are likely to roll off the table and break, no matter where they were on the table.
 By applying dynamic programming on our model, we may not find an optimal policy that accounts for all relevant information, but we can nevertheless find a decent policy that avoids pushing the wine glass and is faster to compute.